zim-plugins/insert_mermaid/README.md

 # Insert Image from Mermaid

-This Zim plugin allow you to insert a Mermaid illustration.
+This [Zim](https://github.com/zim-desktop-wiki/zim-desktop-wiki "Zim - A Desktop Wiki Editor") plugin allow you to insert a [Mermaid](https://github.com/mermaid-js/mermaid "Generation of diagram and flowchart from text in a similar manner as markdown") illustration in pages.

 # Installation